prathmesh31/python_assignments/README.md

 1. Write a tax calculator by using python Accept annual income, investments done by a person Annual income – investments = taxable income Ask user Any loan taken.
-If yes then accept principle amt of loan Taxable income – principle loan = new taxable income Calculate tax using following slabs
+If yes then accept principle amt of loan Taxable principle loan = new taxable income
-➢ <2.5 	lakhs						no tax
+Calculate tax using following slabs
-➢  2.5 	lakhs 	and <= 5 lakhs then 10%
+<2.5 	lakhs						no tax
-➢ >5	lakhs  	and < 10 lakhs then 20%
+2.5 	lakhs 	and <= 5 lakhs then 10%
-➢ Else 30%
+>5	lakhs  	and < 10 lakhs then 20%

-2. Accept marks for 6 subjects from user, calculate percentage  and display grade
+Else 30%

-<50			fail
+2. Accept marks for 6 subjects from user, calculate percentage  and display grade Less than 50	fail
 >=50&<=60  	third
 >60&<=70 		second
 >70&<=80  		first
 Else distinction

 3 .
 Write a program that asks the user how many days are in a particular month,